 Their false promises seize on the very real economic problems people face, in order to scapegoat migrants, Muslims, and refugees.

-strength lies in solidarity.
+But we can change things together.
+The voices of unity can grow stronger.
+We can show that strength lies in solidarity.
 That the change we need comes from us working together for hope not despair, for unity not racism.

-● Together we can reject narratives of division and racism.
+● Together we can reject narratives of division and racism

-● Together we can build solidarity across communities.
+● Together we can build solidarity across communities

-● Together we can unite against the far right.
+● Together we can unite against the far right

-Our alliance of over 80+ organisations and hundreds of individuals is coming together to say
+Our alliance of over 80+ organisations and hundreds of individuals is coming together to say enough is enough.

 We are mobilising and organising across the country to bring a message of hope over fear, prior to holding a major demonstration in London on March 28th, 2026.